Chapter 15 - Animations

 Therefore, each vertex, besides containing position, normals and texture coordinates will have now a set of indices (typically four values) of the bones that affect those vertices (jointIndices) and a set of weights that will modulate that effect.
 Each vertex will bve modified according to the transformation matrices associated to each joint in order to calculate final position.
 Therefore, we will need to augment the VAO associated to each mesh to hold that information as it is shown in the next figure.

 A scene also defines a set of animations.
-A single model can have more than one animation to model how a character walks, runs, etc. Each of these animations define different transformations.
+A single model can have more than one animation to model how a character walks, runs, etc. Each of these animations defines different transformations.
 An animation has the following attributes:

 A name.